1 - Inventory Management

 }

-Subnet objects are associated with a given virtual network and usual network settings (such as CIDR, route/rgateway, DNS server) are associated.
+Subnet objects are associated with a given virtual network and usual network settings (such as CIDR, route/gateway, DNS server) are associated.

 Note the use of 2 interesting parameters: